Tuesday, March 11, 2008

 The Blue Elephant caters to the business crowd.
 The atmosphere speaks to an elegant comfort.
 Patrons enjoy the quick service and the ability to network with business associates in the local community.
 Even if no resume changing experience occurs, they get an opportunity to “kick back” and relax.

-Blue Elephant for the free appetizers on Thursdays.
+Peter Schiller decided to go to the Blue Elephant for the free appetizers on Thursdays.
 While most of the other customers were ordering what was on tap, Peter asked for tonic on ice with a slice of lime (no gin).
 A man with a clean shaven head and a curly mustache noticed Peter momentarily before ordering another bourbon (neat).
 While slowly swirling the bourbon around his glass, the clean shaven headed man detected Peter’s cufflinks.
 They displayed a symbol depicting an anvil and a quill on opposite sides of a simple scale.

 The clean shaven headed man kept dividing his gaze between the cufflinks and the bourbon.
 Finally the cufflinks won.
 “Say, I gotta know.
 What’s the deal with those cufflinks?”